Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Family Documentation

-The cornerstone of the Epworth Rectory haunting’s documentation lies in the letters written by the Wesley family during the period of the disturbances.
+The foundation of the documentation of the Epworth Rectory haunting lies in the letters written by the Wesley family during the period of the disturbances.

 These letters, primarily addressed to Samuel Wesley Jr., who was studying in London, and John Wesley, who was at Oxford University, provide firsthand accounts of the events from multiple perspectives.